 So let’s start with a quick geography lesson.
 Initially, the name for the basin of land formed by the small Oja river (Rio Oja), the region now accounts for a large portion of the Ebro Valley 100km South of the Atlantic.
 Although relatively close to the sea, nearby mountain ranges skirt the Northern edge and shelter the vineyards, protecting them from the worst of the cold Atlantic winds.
 Further divided into three sub-regions – Rioja Alavesa (to the North), Rioja Alta (to the West), and Rioja Baja (to the East), much red production was traditionally a blend selected from all three regions.
 Times are changing with a battle now to allow both the village and vineyard name to appear on the label – a move that could see some exciting developments in the region soon.

 Historically the reds were not only a regional mix but also a blend of different grapes.
 The rules now allow for just seven varieties, but Tempranillo remains the king thanks to those elegant strawberry flavours and tremendous ageing potential, accounting for over 60% of plantings.
-Garnacha Tinto (Grenache) is also often added to provide body along with Graciano, Mazuelo, and Maturano (with the occasional splash of the white grape Viura to help balance the wine with a zing of acidity).
+Garnacha Tinto (Grenache in France) is also often added to provide body along with Graciano, Mazuelo, and Maturano (with the occasional splash of the white grape Viura to help balance the wine with a zing of acidity).
 Therefore, unsurprisingly Viura (or Macabeo) is the mainstay grape of the region’s white wine production.
 The casks used for fermentation were traditionally often made from American Oak – hence all that oaky butter and vanilla flavours – although French Oak is now increasingly in use, especially at the top level.

 So what about the famous grading system in use in the region?
 What exactly does it all mean?
 Depending on the ageing process, Rioja wines can fall into one of four categories: